joechrisellis/lsp-format-modifications.nvim/README.md

 - **Neovim ≥0.8 is required**.
 Neovim 0.8 has a more flexible API for LSP formatting, which this plugin leverages.
+- Any LSP server that you want to use with this plugin must support the [`DocumentRangeFormattingProvider` server capability][document-range-formatting-provider-capability] — `lsp-format-modifications.nvim` will warn if an unsupported LSP server is used.
 - [nvim-lua/plenary.nvim][plenary.nvim] is required (hint: you are probably already using this).